 - Gaining a deeper understanding of how your business works.

 Perhaps even more important than preparing a business plan, is making sure that this is updated for each of the small and big changes that your company will go through as it grows and evolves.

-Different companies require different types of business plan, depending on your financial model, your revenue structure and many other factors, but there are 5 elements of a business plan that are indisputably important and should be well thought-through in any case.
+Different companies require different types of business plan.
+Depending on your business model, your revenue structure and many other factors.

 1. Executive Summary

 The Executive Summary is the first section of your business plan, and also the last one you should write.
 It represents the reader’s first impression of your business.
 As a result, it will likely define their opinion as they continue reading the business plan.

 A good Executive Summary includes key facts about your business such as: